For a quick health quiz, consider whether you suffer from any of the following symptoms:

 DID YOU KNOW: the World Allergy Organization estimates that approximately 1% of the world’s population suffers from histamine intolerance, of which 80% are women and most of them are over the age of 40.
 Sadly, even after years of painstaking research and excellent peer-reviewed publications by very reputable clinicians and scientists, many conventional medical practitioners deny the existence of histamine intolerance as a medical condition.

 Histamine is a natural chemical responsible for a few major functions.
 It is both made by the body and found naturally in certain foods.
 It conveys messages between cells and our nervous system.
 It is involved in the regulation of stomach acid, the permeability of blood vessels, muscle contraction and brain function and is essential to fight against disease-causing agents such as bacteria and viruses.

 What is Histamine Intolerance?

-Histamine only becomes a problem when we have metabolic disturbances that do not allow us to effectively metabolize histamine properly.
+Histamine only becomes a problem when we have metabolic disturbances that do not allow us to effectively metabolize it properly.
 In our body, histamine is broken down by the enzymes diamine oxidase (DAO) and histamine-N-methyltransferase (HNMT).
-DAO is responsible for breaking down histamine in the digestive tract and HNMT is responsible for breaking down histamine in the central nervous system, skin, lungs and other organs.

 The onset and severity of histamine intolerance symptoms vary greatly between individuals, but common complaints are: